Seeker38/image_abstract_generating/README.md

 # image_abstract_generating

-this is image-captioning model ViT-PhoBERT pre-training on [vietnamese_face_wiki dataset](https://huggingface.co/datasets/Seeker38/vietnamese_face_wiki)
+this is image-captioning task that use model ViT-PhoBERT fine-tuning on [vietnamese_face_wiki dataset](https://huggingface.co/datasets/Seeker38/vietnamese_face_wiki)